nathanaelhub/mental-health-llm-evaluation/docs/methodology.md

 - **Error Rate**: Failed response percentage

 ### Statistical Analysis Plan

+**Note on Statistical Power**: This is an exploratory pilot study with n=10 conversations per model.
+Effect sizes are reported instead of p-values due to limited sample size.
+Future research should expand to n=20+ for adequate statistical power.

 #### Descriptive Statistics
 - Mean, median, standard deviation for all metrics